theAgileBear/new/Learnings.md

 Allows you to filter aggregate data columns like the WHERE clause for category columns
 > **Query Example:** SELECT column1, SUM(column2) FROM table WHERE column1 != ’whatever’ GROUP BY column1 HAVING SUM(column2) > 1000
 >
 > This means our output table won't include any SUM less than 1000

+> [!Important]
-> **IMPORTANT** This does nothing to affect calculating the SUM, only omitting the specified final aggregate answer.
+> This does nothing to affect calculating the SUM, only omitting the specified final aggregate answer.

 ### AS
 Allows us to rename a column in the output table, (this is strictly for readability)
 > **Query Example::** SELECT column1, SUM(column2) AS total spent FROM table GROUP BY column1 ORDER BY SUM(column2) HAVING SUM(column2) > 100

+> [!Important]
-**IMPORTANT** that you reference SUM(column2) for all query statements since AS total statement is only in the visual aspect and will throw an error if used elsewhere in the query statement
+> that you reference SUM(column2) for all query statements since AS total statement is only in the visual aspect and will throw an error if used elsewhere in the query statement

 ## Joins
 Joins allow the combination of multiple tables together to retreive values on either table.
-Venn diagrams are a good visual representation of how this happens
+Venn diagrams are a good visual representation of how this happens.
+Visual examples of joins [here](https://blog.codinghorror.com/a-visual-explanation-of-sql-joins/).
 > **Query Example:** SELECT foo FROM bar JOIN FooBar

+> [!Important]
+> To specify columns in joins uses the syntax tableA.column1 and tableB.column1.
+You do not need to specify which table if there is no column with the same name.

+### Inner Joins